 Globally-recognized as an expert in cases of war crimes, Dr. Joseph Rikhof is with the Crimes Against Humanity and War Crimes Section of the Canadian Department of Justice and teaches International Criminal Law in the Faculty of Law at University of Ottawa.
 Dr. Rikhof was a visiting professional with the International Criminal Court in 2005 and Special Counsel & Policy Advisor to the Modern War Crimes Section of Canada’s Department of Citizenship and Immigration between 1998 and 2002.
 Extensively published, Dr. Rikhof lectures around the world on organized crime, terrorism, genocide, war crimes, and crimes against humanity.
 His most recent books are “International and Transnational Criminal Law”, written with Robert J. Currie and “The Criminal Refugee: The Treatment of Asylum Seekers with a Criminal Background in International and Domestic Law”.
 Dr. Rikhof received a PhD from the Irish Center for Human Rights in Galway, a BCL from the University of Nijmegen in The Netherlands, an LL.B degree from McGill University, and a Diploma in Air and Space Law from McGill University.

-Irit Weiser recently retired as Senior General Counsel and Head of Legal Services for Health Canada and the Public Health Agency of Canada.
+Irit Weiser has spent most of her career with the federal Department of Justice.
+She was Senior General Counsel and Head of Legal Services for Health Canada and the Public Health Agency of Canada.
 She provided legal, policy and strategic advice to senior levels of government in regard to various health-related matters, including the Canada Health Act, food and drug regulation, quarantine, and tobacco.
 Prior to heading up Health Legal Services, Irit was General Counsel and Director of the Human Rights Law Section of the Department of Justice.
 She provided legal and policy advice, and litigation support on the Canadian Charter of Rights and Freedoms, the Canadian Human Rights Act and international human rights law.
 Before joining the Department of Justice, Irit worked for the Lawyers Committee for Human Rights in New York.
 She has also taught International Human Rights at the Faculty of Law of the University of Ottawa.
 Finally, she has written articles and presented papers on international human rights matters, the Canadian Charter of Rights and Freedoms, and health law.
 Since retiring, Irit has become involved in a number of pro bono activities, including providing legal assistance to private sponsors through the Refugee Sponsorship Support Program.
 She is also a member of the Research Ethics Board of the Ottawa Health Science Network, the Strategic Governance Committee of the Royal Ottawa Hospital, and the Council of the Royal College of Physicians and Surgeons of Canada.

 Malliha Wilson is senior partner at Nava Wilson LLP, specializing in litigation (information on the firm can be found at navawilson.law).
 Previously, she was special legal advisor at the Investment Management Corporation of Ontario, providing corporate and regulatory advice.
 She was also Assistant Deputy Attorney General, (Civil) in charge of all civil legal services for the Ontario government.
 She won the Osgoode Hall Law School Alumni Gold Key Award, Public Sector Category, and the Distinguished Career Award, South Asian Bar Association of Toronto.
 She was Senior Appellate Litigation Counsel with the Ontario government for more than 30 years with more than 20 notable cases at Supreme Court of Canada and Ontario Court of Appeal.
 As author and speaker, she has made more than 40 papers and presentations.
 She is dedicated to Human rights and Relief efforts in Sri Lanka in relation to the minority Tamil Community.